 Displays aren’t static.
 Content and motion appear smooth on your phone’s screen because every pixel constantly updates to display the latest content from your handset’s processor.
 But this doesn’t happen randomly.
 Panels update their content at regular intervals, known as the refresh rate.

-Your smartphone’s screen doesn’t refresh all at once each cycle though.
+Your smartphone’s screen doesn’t refresh all at once each cycle, though.
 Instead, each horizontal row of pixels refreshes in turn until the whole display updates at the required rate.
-You can see this in action if you film a display in slow motion and it’s the reason why displays flicker if you view them through your smartphone camera’s viewfinder.
+You can see this in action if you film a display in slow motion, and it’s the reason why displays flicker if you view them through your smartphone camera’s viewfinder.
 In other words, your display is constantly updating and refreshing, but it takes the cycle time to complete one full refresh.

 If you’re interested in seeing how frame rates affect smoothness and motion blur yourself, check out this demo.

-A quick note on touch sample rate, a related but different metric.
+A quick note on touch sample rate — a related but different metric.
 Also measured in Hz, the sample rate tells you how many times per second the touchscreen looks for input from the user’s finger.
 A higher-touch sample rate means less lag between input (touch or swipe) and action, which is especially important for fast-paced games.

 What 60Hz, 90Hz, and 120Hz means for my phone

-However, lots of video content plays back at the industry standard 24 frames per second or 24Hz.
+However, most video content plays back at the industry standard 24 frames per second or 24Hz.
 As such, display processing needs to either adapt the frame rate to the content or upscale the content to the frame rate.
 120Hz displays are great because they can playback content at 60Hz, 30Hz, and 24Hz with even frame divisions.
 Other refresh rates require processing when scaling 24Hz video.
 Poor quality processing can induce judder into your videos, which obviously isn’t good.